-The support and accommodations provided each student is based upon the documentation presented by the student.
-Each person’s documentation is evaluated and the student will discuss reasonable accommodations with a disability specialist.
+The support and accommodations provided to each student are based upon the documentation presented by the student.
+The documentation is evaluated, and the student will discuss reasonable accommodations with a disability specialist.
 Some of the accommodations utilized by students with psychological and or medical conditions include:

 - Priority registration